CARDAMOM-framework/CARDAMOM/MANUAL.md

 Note: PC implementation not supported (but do add notes if you’ve managed to do this!).

-SOON TO BE REQUIRED:
+### SOON TO BE REQUIRED:
-Install homebrew (if you don’t already have it) (https://brew.sh/) [DETAILS AS NEEDED]
+1. Install homebrew (if you don’t already have it) (https://brew.sh/) [DETAILS AS NEEDED]
-Install netcdf library (if you don’t already have it) type “brew install netcdf” in terminal window (Mac), see step (1) for installing brew.
+    * Install netcdf library (if you don’t already have it)
+    * type “brew install netcdf” in terminal window (Mac), see step (1) for installing brew.

-Anthony, Alex: setenv('CARDAMOM_NC_CONFIG_PATH','/usr/local/bin/nc-config')
+    * Anthony, Alex: setenv('CARDAMOM_NC_CONFIG_PATH','/usr/local/bin/nc-config')
-For PC: no supported solution yet… (Paul: add potential windows solution) Git clone repository OR unzip “CARDAMOM-master.zip” file.
+    * For PC: no supported solution yet… (Paul: add potential windows solution)
+2. Git clone repository OR unzip “CARDAMOM-master.zip” file.
-Start matlab
+3. Start matlab
-Set CARDAMOM environmental variables in matlab
+4. Set CARDAMOM environmental variables in matlab
-To do this:
+    * To do this:
-Create or edit existing matlab startup.m file: e.g. type “edit startup.m” in matlab command window to edit new or existing startup file.
+        - Create or edit existing matlab startup.m file: e.g. type “edit startup.m” in matlab command window to edit new or existing startup file.
-Copy lines from CARDAMOM/MATLAB/startup_template.m into startup.m file, and adapt as instructed in startup_template.m comments.
+        - Copy lines from CARDAMOM/MATLAB/startup_template.m into startup.m file, and adapt as instructed in startup_template.m comments.
-Save startup.m
+        - Save startup.m
-Make a directory called “DUMPFILES” by typing “mat” in matlab command window
+        - Make a directory called “DUMPFILES” by typing “mat” in matlab command window
-Tips:
+    * Tips:
-Type “pwd” right after starting matlab to find out current working directory paths in “startup.m” should either be absolute paths, or relative to current working directory to avoid github issues, either (a) the current working directory needs to be outside the “CARDAMOM” folder, or equivalent github cloned folder (recommended), or (b) make a “.gitignore” file and ensure github ignores all user-made files within the “CARDAMOM” folder.
+        - Type “pwd” right after starting matlab to find out current working directory
+        - paths in “startup.m” should either be absolute paths, or relative to current working directory
+        - to avoid github issues, either:
+            + the current working directory needs to be outside the “CARDAMOM” folder, or equivalent github cloned folder (recommended)
+            + (b) make a “.gitignore” file and ensure github ignores all user-made files within the “CARDAMOM” folder.
-Quit & restart matlab
+5. Quit & restart matlab
-Type “which startup” in matlab command window check matlab is pointing at correct startup.m file
+6. Type “which startup” in matlab command window
+    * check matlab is pointing at correct startup.m file
-In case you encounter issues, more info here (https://www.mathworks.com/help/matlab/ref/startup.html) Run CARDAMOM_DEMO.
+    * In case you encounter issues, more info here (https://www.mathworks.com/help/matlab/ref/startup.html)
+7. Run CARDAMOM_DEMO.
-This is a test script to ensure all works well.
+    * This is a test script to ensure all works well.
 If you get to the end of the demo script, then you’ve got full CARDAMOM functionality!
-Type “CARDAMOM_DEMO” in matlab command window
+    * Type “CARDAMOM_DEMO” in matlab command window

 What happens when you run CARDAMOM_DEMO: CARDAMOM_DEMO.m will locally compile the CARDAMOM C code (using “gcc” C compiler).
 CARDAMOM (called from within matlab) will then show some attempts to find a starting point with probability > 0, and will then start accepting/rejecting parameter samples (note: this is a shorter-than-usual run only for demo purposes).
 The CARDAMOM_DEMO script will then make a figure with some of the retrieved parameter results.
 Completion of the CARDAMOM script means all components of CARDAMOM are operational.

 Notes:
-This works great on macs and (theoretically) on linux.
+    * This works great on macs and (theoretically) on linux.
 I have no idea what happens on Windows.
-Please report questions and issues encountered in FAQ & FEI section below Works with Matlab 2017b and later versions.
+    * Please report questions and issues encountered in FAQ & FEI section below
+    * Works with Matlab 2017b and later versions.
 Compatibility with earlier versions is likely straightforward.

 <a name="running-cardamom"/>
 ## Running CARDAMOM